AFulgens/ultimate-deutsch/README.md

 - Basic grammar know-how
 - Combination cards, for example as ideas:
+  - Add cards for imperative (S/2, P/2) → But make is optional!
   - Simply card for translation
   - Instead of one for each person, have one for a mood ⊕ tense
   - Instead of one for each casus, have one for singular and one for plural